-Kolkata Index ($k$) is the value of abscissa where the opposite diagonal of equality line intersects with the Lorenz curve.
+Kolkata Index ($k$) is the value of abscissa where the opposite diagonal of the equality line intersects the Lorenz curve.
 Observing Fig.\ref{Fig1}, one can notice that $k = 0.5$ at perfect equality and 1 at perfect inequality.
-Gini index and Kolkata index shows strong positive correlation among them\cite{13a, 13b, 13c,13d,13e}.
+The Gini index and the Kolkata index show a strong positive correlation between them \cite{13a, 13b, 13c,13d,13e}.
 When inequality is low, $k$ and $g$ approximately evolve according to the following relation with increasing inequality \cite{13d, 13f}

-above linear relationship do not exist anymore when inequality becomes high \cite{13d, 13e, 13f}.
-Here we have briefly described about Lorenz curve and measurement of the Gini and Kolkata index from it.
-We shall use these parameters to measure inequality in the present article.
-Before going to measurement of inequality, let us briefly discuss about Indian Premier League (IPL) in the following section.
+The above linear relationship does not exist anymore when the inequality becomes high \cite{13d, 13e, 13f}.
+Here we have briefly described the Lorenz curve and the measurement of the Gini and Kolkata index from it.
+We shall use these parameters to measure the inequality in the present article.
+Before going to the measurement of inequality, let us briefly discuss Indian Premier League (IPL) in the following section.